Shauna Summers, LCPC - Therapist at Grow Therapy

 What can clients expect to take away from sessions with you?

 In our first session, we are getting to know each other.
-I will have questions for you so I can better understand where you have come from and where/how you would like to grow.
-I encourage you to ask questions about the process of counseling, therapeutic goals, or anything else you are curious about.
+I will have questions for you so I can better understand where you have been and how you want to grow from here.
+We will talk about the expectations for both the therapist and the client and how important boundaries are to successful therapy.
+We will discuss the flow of the therapy process, the limits of confidentiality, office policies, and answer any of your questions and concerns.
+I encourage you to ask questions about how counseling works, therapeutic goals, or anything else you are curious about at any time during your therapeutic journey.

 Explain to clients what areas you feel are your biggest strengths.

-I believe that therapeutic success is rooted in how the therapist and client relate to each other.
-Authentic connection develops best in a compassionate safe space, Before we can accept or have compassion for ourselves, we need to practice vulnerability which takes trust.
-Learning to trust ourselves and listen to our intuition is a critical step to healing.
-I approach therapy from a curious, solution-focused, systems perspective.
+Therapeutic success is rooted in the connection between the client and the therapist where they are both working to improve the clients' well-being.
+This shared purpose is a product of collaboration, trust, and hope.
+I work to provide a warm, accepting, safe space to learn, grieve, explore and more.
+Sharing our experiences in a nonjudgmental space encourages moments of awakening and Learning to trust ourselves and listen to our intuition is a critical step to healing.
+I approach therapy from a curious, strengh-based, systems perspective.
 I use empirically-based approaches that include cognitive behavioral therapy, dialectical behavioral therapy, solution-focused therapy, narrative therapy, bibliotherapy, family systems therapy, neurofeedback, acceptance and commitment therapy, attachment-based therapies, and existential questions among others.

 Address